hyunmoon/wordcrypt/README.md

 Final Project - WordCrypt

 ## Introduction
-Wordcrypt is a simple yet powerful string encrypting tool.
+Wordcrypt is a simple yet powerful string encryption tool.
 It is capable of encrypting or decrypting only certain strings or lines in the text.

 ## Required Library